 Harebrained Schemes have expressed their gratitude towards BattleTech's fan base and positive reviews in their post, citing these factors to be the "success" they hoped for.
 For those not in the loop, Harebrained Schemes have always said that the amount of post launch content will largely depend on how the game fares.
 Well, they have achieved the success and laid out the roadmap for their future work on BattleTech.

 First change BattleTech players will be receiving are bug fixes that are scheduled for late May.
 Compatibility and performance upgrades will be there along the way but the potential time window for their release is not specified.

 Linux support will be arriving together with German, French and Russian localisation but these also do not have a set ETA.
 Customisation and more player options do, however, and they are set to be implemented in June or July 2018.
 These changes will address some of the main gripes players have had with BattleTech so far, such as difficulty settings, accelerated combat options, interface changes and the promised MechWarrior customisation options.

-There is one more point that Jordan Weissman, the creator of BattleTech universe, made prior to the game's release - they will aspire to create as much post-launch content as possible , but it also depended on the game's success.
+There is one more point that Jordan Weissman, the creator of BattleTech universe, made prior to the game's release - they will aspire to create , but it also depended on the game's success.
 Now that the game has succeeded, they did announce one or two paid expansions could be happening in the future but Harebrained Schemes' immediate focus will remain on bug fixes and quality of life improvements in order to address player feedback as much as possible.